Public Policy and Public Administration (PPPA)

 PPPA 6077.
 Case Studies in Public Policy.
 1-3 Credits.

 Critical analysis of topical issues in public policy, using a case-study approach.
-Specific issues covered will vary.
+Specific issues covered vary.

 PPPA 6081.
 Poverty and Social Policy.
 3 Credits.